AnthonyPerugini/fedex/README.md

-# Fedex domestic shipment autofill for GeoOrbital wheels
+# Fedex auto-ship for GeoOrbital

 TODO:
-parse address from file or clipboard into it's components
+- [x] parse address from file or clipboard into it's components
 	- Name
 	- Address
 	- Address#2 [optional]
 	- Town, State, Zip

-get package options from user
+- [ ] get package options from user
 - dimensions
 - weight

-log into fedex website
+- [ ] log into fedex website
-direct to create shipment
+- [ ] direct to create shipment
+- [ ] plug in all values captured previously
+- [ ] submit
-plug in all values captured previously submit print label to pdf folder on desktop
+- [ ] print label to pdf folder on desktop